A70xa/Vulnhub-Writeups/Argog/Notes.md

 Lets scan it with wpscan: `wpscan --url http://10.10.10.5/blog/ --api-token=$wpApi -e vp --plugins-detection aggressive`.
 <br />

 > PS: Vulnerable plugins scan requires an API token.
-To obtaine one, register in [https://wpscan.com/](https://wpscan.com/).
+To obtain one, register at [https://wpscan.com/](https://wpscan.com/).

 ![](Pics/wp2.png)

-We can see, We have a vulnerable plugin `File Manager` that could gives us RCE.
+We can see, We have a vulnerable plugin `File Manager` that could give us RCE.
 Let’s visit the highlighted link.
 <br />

 ![](Pics/wp3.png)